ferdon-inc/styleguide/lokahi/index.md

 3. Enter the condition using the IDs that have been chosen at the “Variables” screen.
 It has the suggestion feature that when having the variables have been defined at the arrow connected to this "Operation" block, it shows the default values and the variables have been defined.
 The default values are:

 -   Function: isTrue(a), isFalse(a), isEmpty(a).
--   logital operator: and ; or ; xor; ! - not.
+-   Logical operator: and ; or ; xor; ! - not.
 -   Constant variable: True, False, NULL.
 -   Mathematical operator: +, -, \*, /, %
 -   Comparison operator: > < >= <= = <>

 4. If we don't enter enough for the elements of the expression it has a warning that appears under the text box "It isn't an expression!".
 If we enter not enough elements of an operator, a warning appears under the text box.
 Can enter only variables that have or has not been defined.
 5. Click the \[Save\] button, the content inside that textbox has been saved.
 After opening the "Edit Guard" screen again, the content is still there.
 6. Once you click on the "Help Center" button, a "Help Center" dialog appears that has a "Search" frame and a content recommendation about The Expressions, Writing Expressions, adn Common Functions.
-Once entered in the "Search" frame, it appears in the other content about Function, logital Operator, Constant Variable, Mathematical Operator, Comparison Operator, Variable.
+Once entered in the "Search" frame, it appears in the other content about Function, logictal Operator, Constant Variable, Mathematical Operator, Comparison Operator, Variable.

 Attention: If you do not add any condition to "Edit Guard", it still allows the message to go through.